marcusoftnet/marcusoftnet.github.io/_posts/2007-10-06-friends-in-need.md

 blogger_orig_url: http://www.marcusoft.net/2007/10/friends-in-need.html
 ---

-There's been a lot of blogging about computer stuff for a while - that time in the project i suspect...
+There's been a lot of blogging about computer stuff for a while - that time in the project I suspect...
 Well - this one is not.

-For a while i have been disturbed about the fact that many young people in Sweden today doesn't "feel good" or "have issues".
+For a while I have been disturbed about the fact that many young people in Sweden today doesn't "feel good" or "have issues".
 Often that means that there some psychic problems, but it's not considered good manners to use that words.
 "Burnt out" is another phrase, used too much to capture the true sense.

 This hits everyone, it seems.
 Students and working, young (13?!!) and older, happy and sad.
-It has gone so far among people i know that everyone knows somebody who has these kind of problems.
+It has gone so far among people I know that everyone knows somebody who has these kind of problems.

-Just this day i met a friend of mine that always seems to be in a good mood.
+Just this day I met a friend of mine that always seems to be in a good mood.
 He's very, very successful, a Christian and always seems to have time.
 But now he looked slow, almost scared.
 I heard, a few weeks back, that he was sick but nothing about this.
-When we met he hugged me for a long time - i don't know him so good...
+When we met he hugged me for a long time - I don't know him so good...
 But it felt like he really longed for it.

 Why is this?
 Sweden is one of the best countries in the world to live